How to Start a Jewellery Business in India? (2023)

-India has over 2.5 million jewellery shops, around 450,000 goldsmiths and nearly 100,000 gold jewelers.
-Retail jewellery shops are very popular in India and research has shown that Indian consumers are less focused on buying branded jewellery as they rather prefer local ones more.
-Further, in India nearly 96% of all Jewellery retail shops are family owned small businesses making it an ideal sector for setting up a small business.
+India has over 2.5 million jewelry shops, around 450,000 goldsmiths, and nearly 100,000 gold jewelers.
+Retail jewelry shops are very popular in India and research has shown that Indian consumers are less focused on buying branded jewelry as they rather prefer local ones more.
+Further, in India, nearly 96% of all Jewellery retail shops are family-owned small businesses making it an ideal sector for setting up a small business.

-Jewellery businesses tend to have large turnover (Turnover in excess of Rs.1 crore) easily.
-Hence, its recommended that jewellery businesses be registered as a private limited company to enjoy the benefits of limited liability protection, easy transferability and more.
-Further, by incorporating a private limited company for the jewellery business, funds in the form of debt or equity can be easily raised.
+Jewellery businesses tend to have large turnovers (Turnover above Rs.1 crore) easily.
+Hence, it’s recommended that jewelry businesses be registered as Pvt ltd companies to enjoy the benefits of limited liability protection, easy transferability, and more.
+Further, by incorporating a private limited company for the jewelry business, funds in the form of debt or equity can be easily raised.

-Sale of gems and jewellery are taxable under VAT.
-Hence, all jewellery businesses must have a VAT registration from the local state tax department.
+The sale of gems and jewelry is taxable under VAT.
+Hence, all jewelry businesses must have a VAT registration from the local state tax department.
 Once, VAT registration is obtained, monthly/quarterly VAT returns must also be filed by the business on time to avoid penalties.

 Import Export Code:

 An Import Export Code or IE Code is required for importing goods into India.
 However, jewelers must be aware of all the regulations before importing any gold into India.
 Learn about the procedure for importing gold into India.